Not all hospitals have the resources for the sickest of babies, infants

 transport of babies was purchased in 1978 and, with the assistance of

-biomedical engineers, modifications made to permit the equipment to be used
+biomedical engineers, modifications made to permit the equipment to be

-in both road and air ambulances.
+used in both road and air ambulances.

-In 1979, the first transport of a critically ill newborn baby by helicopter
+In 1979, the first transport of a critically ill newborn baby by

-better treatment and earlier referral.
+doctors provide better treatment and earlier referral.

 In the early 1980s, while the need to move babies predominated, more and

 more children were being transported.
 However doctors were still using

 taxicabs as the most efficient way of reaching the child and equipment

 1982 saw the transport of a tiny baby born to Australian parents in the

 USA and brought back to Australia.
 The technical challenges of achieving